Voyager 1 spacecraft sends strange data from interstellar space

 Washington DC – The US Space Agency’s “Voyager” spacecraft NASA are legendary.
 The two probes were launched in quick succession in the summer of 1977 to explore the outer planetary system.
 Both probes are among NASA’s greatest successes, because they are doing something incredible: they are still regularly sending data to Earth – almost 45 years after their launch.
 “Voyager 1” and “Voyager 2” have long since leave the sphere of influence of the sun and are entered interstellar space“Voyager 1” is currently an unimaginable 23.3 billion kilometers away from the earth – for comparison: the distance between the earth and the sun is about 150 million kilometers.

 But recently, the Nasa team that oversees the “Voyager” mission has become concerned about the aging spacecraft “Voyager 1”.
-While functioning normally, executing orders from Earth and collects scientific data and sends it to earth, data from the AACS (attitude articulation and control system) instrument do not match what is happening on board.
+While functioning normally, carrying out orders from Earth and collects scientific data and sends it to earth, data from the AACS (attitude articulation and control system) instrument does not match what is happening on board.
 Engineers on the Voyager team are puzzled how fr.de reported.

 Nasa space probe “Voyager 1”: Researchers are faced with a great mystery